sinzii/meblog/README.md

 ### The build process
 Both `meblog serve` and `meblog build` commands will trigger the __build process__ when running, the only different is the former uses `dev` enviroment, and the latter uses `prod` enviroment.

-When the build process is running, a series of tasks will be trigger one by one.
+When the build process is running, a series of tasks will be triggered one by one.
 - `CleanCache`: Clean cache
 - `Clean`: Clean output directory
 - `Build`: Build the site